Writing-for-me/test/otherthing.md

 “the people” and “the enemy.”
 The people were effectively the in-group, while the enemy was nothing but a collection of demons and thugs to be vigilantly resisted.’
-In Fan’s view such a distinction between the people and the enemy is part of ‘the us -versus-them dichotomy,’ which is, ‘a cornerstone of Maoism’ and ‘effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.’
+In Fan’s view such a distinction between the people and the enemy is part of ‘the us-versus-them dichotomy,’ which was, ‘a cornerstone of Maoism’ and ‘effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.’

-The crux of Fan’s argument hinges on this reductive re-presentation of Mao’s theory of contradictions (in this case between the people and the enemy) to a static dualism of ‘us vs. them’.
-According to her such a reduction of the complexity of the world is also present in Trump’s campaign for presidency.
+The crux of Fan’s argument hinges on this reductive re-presentation of Mao’s theory of contradictions (in this case between the people and the enemy) to a static dualism of ‘us-versus-them’.
+According to her, such a reduction of the complexity of the world is also present in Trump’s campaign for presidency.
 In fact, this similarity functions as Fan’s basis for the comparison of Trump and Mao.
 As she puts it 'that worldview [of Maoism] has found curious potency sixty-odd